BinaryBirds/file-manager-kit/README.md

 try playground.remove()
 ```

-## Custom Type Example

-Use a BuildableItem to generate structured files (e.g., JSON).
+Custom type example, you can use a `BuildableItem` to generate structured files (e.g., JSON):

 ```swift
 public struct JSON<T: Encodable>: BuildableItem {